jitapichab/kafka-chaos-experiments/README.md

 - Make
 - kubectl
 - Argo-Workflows CLI
-- Infraestructure with Kubernetes Cluster, Kafka(3 brokers), PostgresQL ( you can use https://github.com/jitapichab/iac-playground)
+- nfrastructure with Kubernetes Cluster, Kafka(3 brokers), PostgresQL ( you can use https://github.com/jitapichab/iac-playground)

-If you want the deployment to be deploy and play, use the following configurations in your database:
+f you want the deployment to be ready to deploy and play, use the following configurations in your database:

 - **DB_USER**: `poke_user`
 - **DB_PASSWORD**: `poke_password`